gianfrancolombardo/headline-equality/README.md

 ## Features

 - **Headline Analysis**: Detects and classifies gender bias, sexism, and misogyny in news headlines.
+- **Self-Validation System**: Incorporates a adversarial language models (LLMs) discuss and challenge the categorization of bias, ensuring more accurate and reliable results.
 - **Headline Validation**: Offers the possibility to validate headline wording and suggest rewrites in different tones.
 - **Headline Publication on X**: Allows publishing of validated headlines on X.com (formerly Twitter).
 - **Interactive Visualization**: Dashboard to explore analysis results in a visual and interactive manner.